Specification-Driven Code Translation Powered by Large Language Models: How Far Are We?: Experiment Design

 \subsection{Subject Programming Languages for Evaluation}

-We chose the same set of target programming languages as Pan et al.~\cite{pan2024lost} for comparison.
-Pan et al.~\cite{pan2024lost} selected the target PLs according to their popularity (i.e., TIOBE index~\cite{tiobe}), covering different paradigms (procedural, functional, and object-oriented), and the availability of high-quality datasets.
-The selected PLs were C, C++, Go, Java, and Python.
-In Avatar, only Java and Python are available as source PL.
-The only available source PL in EvalPlus is Python.
+{We choose the same set of target programming languages as used in the baselines \citet{pan2024lost} and \citet{macedo2024intertrans} for comparison.} ~\citet{pan2024lost} selected the target programming languages according to their popularity (i.e., TIOBE index~\citep{tiobe}), covering different paradigms (procedural, functional, and object-oriented) and the availability of high-quality datasets.{ Thus, the selected programming languages were C, C++, Go, Java, and Python.
+The other baseline, \citet{macedo2024intertrans}, used C++, Go, Java, JavaScript, Python, and Rust.
+However, all the languages that were selected as sources in the baselines are not available in Avatar and EvalPlus.
+In the Avatar dataset, only Java and Python are available as source programming languages, and the only available source programming language in the EvalPlus dataset is Python. }